Towards a resolution of the spin alignment problem: Introduction

 Maximizing unitarily invariant convex functions is less ubiquitous in quantum information than minimizing them, and is generally a more difficult task.
 This difficulty merits more analysis and research.
 Quantum channel minimum output entropy is an information-theoretic quantity that is defined by a minimization of a Schur-concave function.
-A reason it is of interest is the equivalence of additivity (under tensor multiplication) of the minimum output entropy of a quantum channel to additivity of its Holevo information \cite{Shor2004}, the regularization of which is a formula for the channel's capacity for classical communication \cite{Schumacher1997}.
+A reason it is of interest is the equivalence of the additivity (under tensor multiplication) conjectures of the minimum output entropy and the Holevo information \cite{Shor2004}.
+The latter quantity is relevant because its regularization is a formula for the capacity for classical communication \cite{Schumacher1997}.
 Despite an existence proof due to Hastings \cite{Hastings2009}, an explicit example of a quantum channel with a finite-dimensional domain and a strictly super-additive minimum output entropy is yet to be found.
 In addition, such minimizations are relevant in broadcast channel scenarios with privacy concerns.
 Ideally, the entropy of the environment or the adversary is kept at a minimum.
 Depending on the channels in question, the optimal states may be mixtures, as in the case of platypus channels \cite{Leditzky2022a}.

 We are interested in situations where we can unambiguously say that a signal $a$ contains less dispersion than a signal $b$.
 That is, $f(b) \leq f(a)$ for all Schur-convex functions $f$.
 Luckily, we need not argue such an inequality for every such \(f\).
 It suffices to check that $a$ majorizes $b$.
 In this sense, of all the ways of measuring dispersion, majorization is the most stringent \cite{Marshall2011, Bhatia1997}.
-Majorization theory, which is nearly a century old \cite{Hardy1929}, is the basis of Nielsen's celebrated theorem for pure bipartite state conversion using local operations and classical communication \cite{Nielsen1999}.
+Majorization theory, which is nearly a century old \cite{Hardy1929, hardylittlewood_1934}, is the basis of Nielsen's celebrated theorem for pure bipartite state conversion using local operations and classical communication (LOCC) \cite{Nielsen1999}.
 This is one example among many of majorization giving insights into information processing.